Here is a surefire way to stand out from the crowd of faceless. A tan suit.

 A white dress shirt is a staple for any suit.
 It is crisp, smart, and professional-looking.

-No matter what color your suit is, a white dress shirt is the most effective way to dress up your suit.
-Adding a white button-down to your tan suit is a perfect way to wear this suit.
+Because no matter what color your suit is, a white dress shirt is the most effective way to dress it up.

-If you are unsure about trotting out a tan suit for an event, play it safe by pairing it with a classic white shirt.
+So if you are uncertain what to pair with a tan suit for a more formal occasion, play it safe with a classic white shirt.

 Brown Tie